bujowskis/put-oscp-lab_final/README.md

 1. Create one of the museum instances
 2. Add as many A and B visitors as you want (the program waits for ctrl+D, so that you can first add all the visitors)
 3. Run the visitors - they are distinguished by their pid's.
 Their status, as well as the museum's can be monitored.
-4. After finishing and ending all the processes by ctrl+C, run `./museum dst` to unlink the created semaphores
+4. After finishing and ending all the processes with ctrl+C, run `./museum dst` to unlink the created semaphores

 Below are exemplary, specific invocations - step by step.
 The commands should be run in separate terminals, unless stated otherwise.